Alidhuniya/learning-typeScript-2020-oct25/README.md

 # Learning typescript 2020 oct 25

+## lessons are categorized by branches. see branches for categories

 ## I'm learning from [official docs](https://www.typescriptlang.org/)

 ### Note: vscode and dist folders are auto generated. vscode folder is generated from compiler Hero On and dist folder is compiled js directory